Freediving Pool Training in Melbourne

 Club Sessions

-The best way to access pool training is through clubs like Southern Freedivers, which organize regular sessions at various Melbourne pools.
+The best way to access pool training is through a freediving or spearfishing club that runs regular supervised sessions at Melbourne pools.

-• Typical cost: Included in membership or $10–$20 per session
+• Typical cost: Club membership plus $10–$20 per pool session

 Course Pool Sessions